T-Barak0506/Blackjack/README.md

 # Blackjack

-Blackjack project for school coding class
+Blackjack project built with HTML, CSS, and vanilla Javascript.